A throwaway address that catches every message and self-destructs. Built for signups, OTPs, and staying anonymous.

 We don't recommend it.
 Because inboxes expire and are deleted, you would lose access to password resets and future notifications.
 Use a disposable address for throwaway signups and trials — not for banking, work, or anything you need long-term access to.

 Yes.
 You can generate inboxes and read messages programmatically, which is handy for automated testing and QA.
 One-time codes are auto-extracted in the API response too.
-See the API section for details.
+The full reference — endpoints, rate limits, errors, and examples — is in the API documentation.

 If you receive abusive content or have any question, email us at support@mailboxtemp.com.
 We review reports and take action on addresses or senders that violate our Terms of Service.